-A lot of dropshippers just starting out have fears around talking to suppliers and customers.
+A lot of businesses just starting out have fear around talking to suppliers and customers.
 But you shouldn’t be scared… these people calling are trying to give you money!
 When they do call, it’s usually to place an order.
 Often, people will call to say “I just wanted to make sure you were legit before I ordered.”

 You’re human; you probably won’t be available during all your listed business hours.
 You can still make it sound like a larger business by returning every missed call and voicemail ASAP.

 An unreturned call often means that the buyer will go elsewhere.

 Having the Grasshopper app on your phone helps you manage this in a professional way.
 You get an 800 number so you don’t have to use your personal phone number.